Eletroman179/Monitor-control/README.md

 - **404 Error Page**: Custom error handling for invalid routes, showing a user-friendly 404 page.
 - **About Page**: A dedicated About page for the application.

+run with pyhonw to run with no window